blake365/typescript_promisance/README.md

-# Promisance Typescript Backend
+# Promisance Typescript Back End

-Based on the QMT Promisance 4.81
+Built for NeoPromisance, playable at https://www.neopromisance.com Based on the QMT Promisance 4.81

-Porting from PHP to express/typeORM
+Ported from PHP to javascript using node, express, typeORM, etc.

-There is a lot to do...
+This repo is the node server for the game NeoPromisance.
+It is intended to be paired with the react front end.
+The server includes authentication, database schemas, and game logic.

 Steps to run this project: